ibm-cloud-docs/hpc-spectrum-symphony/config-setup-symph-cluster.md

 	AD-CLIENT
 	POCDOMAIN
     ```

-    Additional resources
-    * If you do not want to use the deprecated RC4 ciphers, you can enable the AES encryption type in AD.
+    If you do not want to use the deprecated RC4 ciphers, you can enable the AES encryption type in AD.

 ### To provide root user permissions to Active Directory (AD) users
 {: #provide-root-permission}